xXSup3rN0v4Xx/core-coder-config-for-vscode-copilot/README.md

 ```
 You dont need to do it all in one shot, I will prompt you again, so just get started on the setup and
 when you are ready to take a break take one and then we will continue.
 If you get to a point and are
 unsure about what to do, just ask me some questions and I will tell you what I want you to do.
+Feel Free
+to add #TODO statements while developing, we will come back and fix them later if you arent ready to build
+it yet for whatever reason.
 ```

 ---